skip to content

 Interests

-At the moment I am particularly interested in the theft of money out of bank accounts: in the way in which it is handled across a range of jurisdictions; in the theoretical/normative justification for the law's response; and in the mechanisms which the South African common law in particular has developed in order to the protect the victims of such theft.
-'Property | Unjust Enrichment' (October 2024 - details below) deals with the problem in comparative perspective, seeking a doctrinal explanation for Lipkin Gorman v Karpnale in the German law of unjustified enrichment.
-'Chasing, Lying and Persuading: D 47.2.52.19 – 24 in Context' (December 2024 - details below) considers the Roman law of theft (and the theft of incorporeals in particular) through the lens of Ulpian's Edictal Commentary.
+At the moment I am particularly interested in enrichment claims arising from the theft of money: in the way in which such thefts are handled across a range of jurisdictions, and in the theoretical/normative justification for the law's response.
+'Interference without Ownership (December 2021 - details below) deals with the mechanisms that South African law has developed in order to protect the victims of thefts out of bank accounts.
+'Property | Unjust Enrichment' (October 2024 - details below) seeks a doctrinal explanation for Lipkin Gorman v Karpnale in the German law of unjustified enrichment.
+'Chasing, Lying and Persuading: D 47.2.52.19 – 24 in Context' (December 2024 - details below) considers the concept of theft in Roman law (and the theft of incorporeals in particular) through the lens of Ulpian's Edictal Commentary.
+At the moment I am working on a piece that offers a theoretical justification for enrichment by taking or interference, based on the text of the WA Wilson Memorial Lecture at Edinburgh Law School ('In Defence of Ignorance') that I delivered in November 2024.

 Research centres and interest groups